Multiplier ideals and klt singularities via (derived) splittings: Introduction

 \subsection{Acknowledgements}

 The author would like to thank his advisor Karl Schwede for many helpful comments and conversations and his continued support in the writing of this paper, as well as S\'andor Kov\'acs, Linquan Ma, and Kevin Tucker for additional helpful conversations.
+He would also like to thank the referee for several comments improving the paper.